Harish-Chandra bimodules over rational Cherednik algebras: Type A.

-Recall that the algebra $H_{c}(n)$, has a finite dimensional module if and only if $c = r/n$, with $\gcd(r;n) = 1$, \cite[Theorem 1.2]{BEG2}.
+Recall that the algebra $H_{c}(n)$ has a finite dimensional module if and only if $c = r/n$, with $\gcd(r;n) = 1$, \cite[Theorem 1.2]{BEG2}.
 The unique irreducible finite dimensional $H_{c}$-module is $L_{c}(\triv)$ if $c > 0$; and it is $L_{c}(\sign)$ if $c < 0$.
-Moreover, the category of finite dimensional $H_{c}$-modules is semisimple, this follows either from the results of the previous subsection or, more directly, from \cite[Proposition 1.12]{BEG2}.
-Note that it follows that $H_{c}$ has a unique irreducible finite dimensional bimodule, and that this bimodule does not have self-extensions. \\
+Moreover, the category of finite dimensional $H_{c}$-modules is semisimple, this follows either from the results of the previous subsection or from the fact that irreducibles in $\cO_{c}$ do not admit self-extensions, see e.g. \cite[Proposition 1.12]{BEG2}.
+Note that it follows that $H_{c}$ has a unique irreducible finite dimensional bimodule, and that this bimodule does not have self-extensions.